-OverviewThe First Peoples’ Cultural Council is governed by a Board of Directors comprised of up to 13 members.
-The work of the Board is further supported by three sub-committees: governance, finance and audit, and HR and compensation.
+The First Peoples’ Cultural Council is governed by a Board of Directors made up of up to 13 members.
+The work of the Board is supported by three sub-committees: governance, finance and audit, and HR and compensation.

-Governing Legislation and Selection ProcessOur governing legislation was amended in 2011 to include representation from all B.C.
+Our governing legislation was amended in 2011 to include representation from all B.C.
 First Nations language groups on our Advisory Committee.
 It offers more flexibility, which is consistent with modern best practices that allow Crown corporations to determine their own structure and governance processes.
-As a result, it is possible for each language group to have a cultural representative to provide advice to FPCC Board and staff.
+As a result, it is now possible for each language group to have a cultural representative to provide advice to FPCC Board and staff.

-Membership for both the Advisory Committee and the Board of Directors is sought through an open application process, which is managed by the Board’s Governance Committee.
+Membership for both the Advisory Committee and the Board of Directors is completed through an open application process, which is managed by the Board’s Governance Committee.
 This open application process means that any B.C.
 First Nations individual, organization or community can nominate someone or apply for membership.

 The Advisory Committee and 10 Board members are all recommended for appointment by the Board’s Governance Committee (and then appointed by the Minister), while three Board members are appointed directly by the Minister.